Mergers & Acquisitions – Who owns legacy data?

 - Acquisition and integration of specific divisions, selected markets or regions

-- Individual product lines, products or manufacturing sites
+- Procurement of individual product lines, products or manufacturing sites

 In every scenario, companies are obligated to retain critical legacy data to comply with legal, tax and regulatory requirements.
-This important topic must be clarified during negotiations to avoid any uncertainty in future when the deal is closed:
+This important topic must be clarified during negotiations to avoid any uncertainty in the future.

 - Should the legacy data be transferred to the buyer’s systems?

 - Should the legacy data be managed or archived, and be provided as a service by the seller?

 - What is the scope of the data, by functional area (e.g. Manufacturing, Quality, Distribution, Finance, Controlling, HR) and by geography?

 To make the right decisions it is critical to do a Data Retention Risk Assessment at an early stage that considers: